thereferences/practice/docs/source/services/algorithms.md

 ## Service

-Please address algorithms inquiries via the upcoming services management hub.
-The team's services launch blog will include an introduction to the hub, and will outline how colleagues and clients can use it.
+In future, algorithms inquiries will be addressed via a services/inquiries management hub.
+A future blog will include an introduction to the hub, and will outline how colleagues and clients can use it.

 <br>
 <br>